nabto/nabto-embedded-sdk/README.md

 which implements the `nabto_device` library and apps/examples which are using the `nabto_device` library.

-For help on porting of the `nabto_device.h` interface to a new platform, see the Nabto Edge Embedded SDK [Integration guide](https://docs.nabto.com/developer/guides/integration/intro.html).
+For help on porting to a new platform, see the Nabto Edge Embedded SDK [Integration guide](https://docs.nabto.com/developer/guides/integration/intro.html).

 For details on using the Nabto IAM module for user access control and